western-logo

-In Fall 2024 WTS launched the MA in Clinical Mental health counseling program to meet the growing needs for mental health support within the church.
+In Fall 2024, Western Theological Seminary launched the Master of Arts in Clinical Mental Health Counseling program in response to the increasing demand for mental health support within congregational and ministry settings.

 1 in 5